 Vancouver Island is home to the capitol city of Victoria.
 This charming and picturesque town has gorgeous natural scenery, beautiful buildings and an impressive array of activities, restaurants and bars making it a favorite destination for a vacation, weekend getaway or honeymoon.
 There are also quite a few craft breweries and brew pubs in the city that are attracting locals and visitors alike.
 Take a drive outside of Victoria to the Saanich Peninsula and Cowichan Valley and you will find a multitude of wineries, large and small, many of which have lovely tasting rooms where you can sip wine and savor some of the locally made delicious cheeses.

 A few hours east of Vancouver you will come to the fertile and alluring Okanagan Valley.
 This interior region of BC is a favorite spot for vacationers.
 Summer is the most popular time due to the exceptionally warm, dry weather and multitude of crystal clear lakes but the other seasons offer their own appeal.
 Winter is great for skiing at Big White and many people prefer the spring and fall when there are less tourists and cooler weather.
-Aside from being a great place to holiday the Okanagan used to mainly be known for its bountiful orchards and people would drive up just to buy pounds of delicious apples and peaches.
+Aside from being a great place to holiday the Okanagan used to mainly be known for its bountiful orchards.
+People would drive up just to buy pounds of delicious apples and peaches.
 Today, however, wineries have taken over much of that land and tourist dollar.
 There are more than 200 wineries stretching over 250 KM making this valley a wine lovers heaven.
 Map out a route between Kelowna, Penticton, Osoyoos and Naramata Bench and you can be tasting for weeks on end.

 Now before you say “You didn’t mention…!” or “You’ve barely scratched the surface!”
 We know!
 There is sooo much more to British Columbia than what we’ve noted above, but our aim on this page is just to whet your appetite.
 In the weeks, months and years to come (yes we are in this for the long haul) we plan to fill this site with interesting and informative articles, guides, reviews and stories covering all that this state has to offer.
 Always keeping in mind that our primary focus is to highlight the amazing craft beverages made in the Pacific Northwest.